Huotes/CommitMaker/README.md

 There is no such thing as global warming.
 Chuck Norris was cold, so he turned the sun up.

 Chuck Norris can win in a game of Russian roulette with a fully loaded gun.

+In the X-Men movies, none of the X-Men super-powers are done with special effects.
+Chuck Norris is the stuntman for every character.